The Mindset List

 Tom McBride is professor of English emeritus at Beloit College.
 A graduate of Baylor University and the University of Illinois Urbana/Champaign, he teaches Milton, Shakespeare, and critical theory for more than 40 years.
 He was a co-founder of the program in Rhetoric and Discourse in the English department and for many years headed the college’s First-Year Initiatives seminar program.
 He has published critical essays and creative non-fiction in journals as diverse as Texas Studies in Language and Literature, The Baker Street Journal, and Two Cities, and on britannica.com and open democracy.net.
 He has been a commentator on language for Wisconsin Public Radio and his commentaries are heard on Northern Illinois Public Radio.

 Ron Nief is director of public affairs emeritus at Beloit College.
 He has been communicating the work of higher education for more than four decades, starting with his alma mater, Boston College in the 1960s and including Brandeis and Clark universities, and Middlebury College.
 He has written for numerous publications including The New York Times, The Boston Globe and The Christian Science Monitor.
 The recipient of a Silver Anvil Award from the Public Relations Society of America, he also received a Distinguished Service Award from the Council for the Advancement and Support of Education.
 He created the Mindset List in 1998.

 Charles Westerberg is the Brannon-Ballard Professor of Sociology at College, as well as Associate Dean of the College and Director of the Liberal Arts in Practice Center.
 Charles Westerberg graduated from Beloit College in 1994 with majors in Sociology and Government.
 He went on to get his M.A.
 (1997) and Ph.D.
 (2001) in Sociology from the University of Missouri in Columbia.
-He has devoted his scholarly work to the study of the privatization movement in corrections and the increasing actuarial focus of the criminal justice system.
+His scholarly work has been split between criminological themes, such as the changing nature of punishment, and new approaches to pedagogy in undergraduate education.
 He joined the Beloit College faculty in the spring of 2000.

 Left to right, Tom McBride, Charles Westerberg and Ron Nief.